ccdexplorer/ccdexplorer-schema-parser/README.md

 The Rust bindings are in `src/lib.rs`.
 They are simple exports of functionality from `concordium-contracts-common`.

-The entrypoint for Python consumers is the `schema_parsing` package which has a single class `Schema`.
+The entrypoint for Python consumers is the `ccdexplorer_schema_parser` package which has a single class `Schema`.
 The constructor will instantiate the schema from a deployed Wasm module.